 August 25, 2023

-Karin Rockstad, Spanish translator, WSET Educator, SWS, FWS, IWS, Albariño Ambassador, Certified Advanced Cava Educator, Sommelier 1
+Karin Rockstad, Spanish translator/English editor, WSET Educator, SWS, FWS, IWS, Albariño Ambassador, Certified Advanced Cava Educator, Sommelier 1

 It was a pleasure to judge alongside fellow Vine Lab instructor Allison Sheardy, and long-time Vine Lab tasting group buddies, Chris Thomas and Alex Gapinski, at the International Cold Climate Wine Competition a couple of weeks ago at the Minnesota Landscape Arboretum.